-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for about six months, followed by continued breastfeeding as complementary foods are introduced, and then continuing breastfeeding for one year or longer.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for the first six months of your baby's life, followed by continued breastfeeding as complementary foods are introduced, and then continuing breastfeeding for one year or longer.
 AAP concludes that human milk is the best source for infant feeding and nutrition and has many short- and long-term medical advantages.
-Some widely recognized health benefits include:

 - Decreased incidence and severity of childhood illnesses due to antibodies in breast milk

 - Reduced risk of childhood obesity, type 2 diabetes, allergies and asthma

 - Decreased risk of breast and ovarian cancers, diabetes, postpartum depression and cardiovascular disease for mothers

 - Breast milk is free!
 Formula costs can top $1,700 a year plus supplies

 - Breastfeeding is actually less work - it requires no bottles to sterilize, formula to mix and no clean up

 - Breast milk is easiest for your baby to digest